george-hawkins/basic-gfm-jekyll/README.md

     title: Configuring Redcarpet
     ---

 This is the [front matter](http://jekyllrb.com/docs/frontmatter/) - several variables between lines of three minuses.
-Various variables can be specified, the block above shows the simplest case - a layout name ("default" corresponds to a `.html` file mentioned later) and a title for the resulting HTML page.
+Any number of variables can be specified - the block above shows the simplest case - a layout name ("default" which corresponds to a `.html` file covered later) and a title for the resulting HTML page.

 ## Creating a copy

-To create a copy of this repository, called e.g. "my-pages", you need to create a new empty repository with this name on GitHub.

-To use this as a basis for your own repository, let's call it "my-pages", you need to create an empty repository with that name on GitHub and then duplicate "basic-gfm-jekyll" like so:
+To use this repository as a basis for your own you need to create an empty repository, let's call it "my-pages", on GitHub and then duplicate "basic-gfm-jekyll" like so:

 ```bash
 $ git clone --bare git@github.com:george-hawkins/basic-gfm-jekyll.git